-Formed in New Orleans as a collective of several street performing groups, Frog & Henry perform and record old dance and jazz music from the early 1900's on brass and string instruments, with several singers and vocal harmony.
-Most of our repertoire was obtained by digging up forgotten songs from the dawn of recorded music, in the form of early dance tunes, and from even earlier 19thc sheet music.
+Formed in New Orleans as a collective of several street performing groups, Frog & Henry perform and record old dance and jazz music from the early 1900's on brass and string instruments, with nearly every instrumentalist contributing to vocals.
+Most of our repertoire is dug up from forgotten songs dating to the dawn of recorded music, in the form of early dance tunes, or from even earlier 19thc sheet music.

-We've borrowed the phrase 'string and brass band' from the descriptions of the earliest dance and jazz bands.
-And in that tradition we feature violin and mandolin-banjo as melody instruments along with clarinet and baritone saxophone.
-We've also designed a foot-operated tuba that allows one person to play tuba and six-string banjo simultaneously.
-Our typical 5 members can be increased to 8 or 10 if requested.
+We've borrowed the phrase 'string and brass band' from the descriptions of the earliest New Orleans dance and jazz bands; and in that tradition we feature violin and mandolin-banjo as melody instruments alongside clarinet, alto and baritone saxophone.
+We've also designed and built a foot-operated tuba that allows one person to play tuba and six-string banjo simultaneously.

-Frog&Henry's members also play with The Hokum High Rollers, The Loose Marbles, Tuba Skinny, The Cable Street Rag Band (click links to listen).
+Frog&Henry's members also play with Tuba Skinny, The Cable St Rag Band, Smiles and Chuckles Stringband, James McClaskey, The Hot Teapots, (click links to listen).